sogaiu/tree-sitter-clojure/doc/dev-notes.md

 shift state:2
 ```

-We might go into some of these details later, but first let's finish
+We might go into some of these details later [1], but first let's
-up by examining the tail end:
+finish up by examining the tail end:

 ```
 accept